daveanderson/electrobarn/content/lesson99-part-2.md

 I want to query the database to get find out how many items are in my database.
 FMDB lets me provide a block for what I want to happen with the database (`db`) whose access is managed by the queue (`self.queue`).
 My `count` variable is in scope for the block to read, however I want to modify the value of `count` and return it outside the block.
 In order for changes to `count` to be available, I have to mark it with the `__block` storage type modifier.

-4. Avoid retain issues
+####Avoid Retain Issues

-I love to use property within a class so that I know that I'm using accessors and not touching the ivar directly, so my code is littered with `self.thisProperty` and `self.thatProperty`.
+I prefer to use property within a class so that I know that I'm using accessors and not touching the ivar directly, so my code is littered with `self.thisProperty` and `self.thatProperty`.
 However, in order for `self.thisProperty` accessor to be triggered from within the block, `self` would have to be retained by the block, causing an unbalanced retain which will turn into a memory leak!
 Solution?
 Use a local variable.

     :::objc
 	- (NSArray *)locationsForCityOrderByName:(NSString *)city {